 You might lose personal files, such as word files, sheets, and pictures that are important to your work, life, or study after you right-click and choose "Delete".
-But in some worse cases, mistaken deleting unknown but crucial files on your computer could cause a computer or system crash, or even directly turn your computer into a brick.
+But in some worse cases, mistakenly deleting unknown but crucial files, like screen recordings, on your computer could cause a computer or system crash, or even directly turn your computer into a brick.

 If you did so, unfortunately, now you have to think about how to recover deleted files from hard disks.
 Can't make head nor tail of how to recover deleted files from local disk?
 Don't panic.
 We would like to introduce 3 feasible methods to help you out.

 The first solution is data recovery software to recover deleted files from a local hard disk. iTop Data Recovery is the top choice for recovering lost or deleted data from any local hard disk, be it the local hard disk C, D, E, or F.